br3nds0n/user-registration/README.md

 This project is a java application with spring boot where I do the following implementations:

  * Interaction of http methods.
 (POST, GET, UPDATE and DELETE);
- * Connection with JPA bank
+ * Connection with JPA database

 ---